MFR6340/theenglishextension.org/open-world-1/unit-4: Exploring.md

 <img src="https://imgur.com/z1r8C0N.png" width="25%" />

-It's hard to top the amazing story of Robin Lee Graham about, but Jessica Watson did it.
+It's hard to top the amazing story of Robin Lee Graham, but Jessica Watson did it.
 At 16, she took off by herself  and sailed all the way around the world in 210 days.
 An amazing autobiography.
 (No lexile measure available)

 <a href="https://www.bookdepository.com/True-Spirit-Jessica-Watson/9781451616316" rel="nofollow"> Buy on BookDepository</a>